WARM WINTER FRUIT PIE

 Best Pie Crusts

 While you can use a store-bought pie crust, phyllo dough or puff pastry as your pie crust, I have provided the recipe for the crust I prefer with this winter fruit pie.
-It is stable enough to press out shapes to lay across the top of a pie.

 Don’t be intimidated at making your own crust, simply toss all the ingredients into a food processor and let the machine do all the work.

-Pie crusts are easy to patch together, even if it doesn’t roll out into one uniform piece of dough, and rather than suffer twice to roll out a top, I cheat and use the scraps of pie dough to press small shapes (with a cookie cutter), to cover the top.
-It actually looks more festive than the old-fashion cover and not as difficult as a lattice.
+Afterwards, rather than roll out a second top, I cheat and use the scraps of pie dough to press small shapes (with a cookie cutter), to cover the top.

 Pie Crust Cut-Outs